 3. Drive According to the Conditions – If road conditions are hazardous, reduce your speed accordingly.
-Wet conditions can sometimes add around 18 metres to your braking distance at 100km/h.
+Wet conditions can add metres to a braking distance.

 5. Give Yourself Reaction Time – Use the three second rule to establish if you have allowed sufficient room between yourself and the car in front.
 Watch the car in front pass a certain point in the road and then count three seconds – if you get there before three, you’re driving too close.

-Q: Could the safety belt harm an unborn baby?
+Q: Could the seatbelt harm an unborn baby?

-A: Our research shows that the best protection for pregnant women and their unborn babies is for the mother to wear her three-point safety belt, and to wear it properly.
+A: Research shows that the best protection for pregnant women and their unborn babies is for the mother to wear her three-point safety belt, and to wear it correctly.
 This significantly reduces the foetal injury risk.
 Therefore, pregnant women should definitely use a safety belt at all times.